IBM Cloud Docs

 ibmc-s3fs-vault-regional ibm.io/ibmc-s3fs 8m

 2. Choose a storage class that fits your data access requirements.
-The storage class determines the pricing for storage capacity, read and write operations, and outbound bandwidth for a bucket.
+The storage class determines the storage capacity, read and write operations, and outbound bandwidth for a bucket.
 The option that is correct for you is based on how frequently data is read and written to your service instance.

 • Standard: This option is used for hot data that is accessed frequently.
 Common use cases are web or mobile apps.